Māui: In popular culture

-Maui appears in the 2016 Disney 3D computer-animated musical film Moana and its 2024 sequel Moana 2, in which he is voiced by Dwayne Johnson.
-Abandoned by his human parents as a baby, the gods took pity on him and made him a demigod and gave him a magic fishhook that gives him the ability to shape-shift.
+Maui appears in the 2016 Disney 3D computer-animated musical film Moana and its 2024 sequel Moana 2, in which he is voiced by Dwayne Johnson, who also portrayed the character in the 2026 live-action remake of the first film.
+Abandoned by his human parents as a baby, the gods took pity on him and made him a demigod and gave him a magic fish hook that gives him the ability to shape-shift.
 He went on to perform miracles to win back the love of humanity, each of which earned him an animated tattoo.
 He is fabled to have stolen the heart of Te Fiti, a powerful island goddess who creates life.
 The protagonist of the film, Moana, persuades him to help her return it.
-In his song "You're Welcome," composed by Lin-Manuel Miranda, Maui mentions and takes credit for several of the deeds he is credited with in folklore.
+In his song "You're Welcome", composed by Lin-Manuel Miranda, Maui mentions and takes credit for several of the deeds he is credited with in folklore.
 This version of Māui incorporates elements from various Polynesian narratives.